-To re-enable process steps
+To re-enable a process step

-Select the process step in the Job Queue Info and select the Re-enable process step context menu item.
+• Select the process step in the Job Queue Info and select the Re-enable process step context menu item.

 NOTE: Use Shift + select or Ctrl + select to select and re-enable multiple process steps.